cha0s/crunches/README.md

 ### Blueprint verbosity

 Defining schema blueprints are slightly more verbose than SchemaPack.
-The tradeoff is that we're able to define more aggregate types like `Set`, `Map`, fixed-length arrays, and have made space for even more in the future.
+The tradeoff is that we're able to define more aggregate types like `Set`, `Map`, fixed-length arrays, optional `varuint` prefixes, and have made space for even more in the future.

 ### Varint expansion